ShaliniAnandaPhD/Temporal--Odyssey/README.md

 # Temporal Odyssey

 Temporal Odyssey is an immersive reinforcement learning project inspired by H.G.
 Wells' "The Time Machine."
 As an agent, you will navigate through distinct time periods, facing unique challenges and dynamic environments that test your adaptability and survival skills.
+This project emphasizes the multimodal nature of its agents, allowing for rich interactions and learning across various sensory inputs and outputs.

 ## Key Features